tomorrowflow/context-portal/conport_mcp_deep_dive.md

 ## 1. Introduction & Overview

 ### Purpose
 The Context Portal (ConPort) MCP server is designed to manage and provide structured project context for AI assistants, particularly within Integrated Development Environments (IDEs).
-Its primary goal is to enhance an AI's understanding and "memory" of a specific software project by maintaining a queryable, persistent, and workspace-specific knowledge base.
-This is inspired by concepts like "memory banks" for AI agents.
+Its primary goal is to enhance an AI's contextual understanding of a specific software project by maintaining a queryable, persistent, and workspace-specific knowledge base.
+This approach provides a structured alternative to simpler, file-based context systems.

 ### Core Technologies
 *   **Language/Framework:** Python, utilizing the FastAPI framework for robust web server capabilities and Pydantic for data validation and modeling.